Nosy Komba: Geography

 Nosy Komba (from Malagasy, lit. 'island of lemurs'), also known as Nosy Ambariovato, is a small circular island 27.9 km2 in area.
 It is located 3 km south of the larger island of Nosy Be and 4 km north of Ankify, the nearest point of the main island of Madagascar.
 Nosy Komba's lowlands are largely divided between farmland and secondary forests, while scrub predominates in the highlands.
 All sides of the island steeply rise towards the central plateau.
 Antaninaomby, the summit of the island, reaches a height of 622 m.
 Nearby is a slightly lower secondary summit, Ankisoabé.

 The island has high precipitation for much of the year, but experiences a dry season from June to September.
 Weather data from nearby Nosy Be gives a mean annual temperature of around 26 C.

 The island formed during or shortly after the end of the Cretaceous period 66 million years ago, as Madagascar separated from the continent of Africa.
 The landmass consists of an igneous intrusion of gabbro and nepheline surrounded by schist.
-One or more periods of magmatic activity emerged within the Nosy Be area during the Miocene, with Nosy Komba's igneous rock estimated at around 10 million years old.
+One or more periods of magmatic activity emerged within the Nosy Be area during the Miocene, with Nosy Komba's igneous rock estimated at 10 million years old.
 During the Last Glacial Period, the island was connected to other nearby islands, including Nosy Be.
 Around 8,000 years ago, rising sea levels cut it off from the main island of Madagascar.